wkumari/draft-wkumari-dnsop-alt-tld/README.md

    In many cases, these systems build a DNS-style tree parallel to the global DNS administered by IANA.
-They often use a pseudo-TLD to cause resolution in the alternate namespace, using browser plugins,
+They often use a pseudo-TLD to cause resolution in the alternate namespace, using browser plugins, shims in the name resolution process, or simply applications that perform special handling of this alternate namespace.

+   In many cases, the creators of these alternate namespaces have chosen a convenient or descriptive string and started using it.
+These new strings are "alternate" strings and are not registered anywhere or